 Terry is frequently asked to speak to companies and organizations on the power of marketing.
 A very passionate (and humorous) presenter, he has a unique and insightful viewpoint on what it takes to truly connect with customers in this day and age.
 He talks about the power of big ideas, and how those ideas can change perceptions and behaviour.
 His themes are applicable to any sector, as he focusses on the thinking behind effective campaigns, out-of-the-box strategic insights, how to create a powerful identity, why brands matter (big or small), and how to cut through the data smog with ideas that are impossible to ignore.

 Terry is also a firm believer in the use of emotion in advertising, and that you don’t need a big budget to be successful.
 He deconstructs the marketing business, and carefully explains the craft and nuances of advertising.
 His presentations are media rich, showing examples from around the world that delight, entertain and teach valuable lessons that audience members can apply to their business as soon as they leave the room.

-This presentation explains why creating and protecting a brand is so vitally important, whether your company (or organization) is big or small.
+This presentation explains why creating and protecting a brand is so vitally important, whether your organization (or industry) is big or small.

-One of the most critical aspects of marketing is to differentiate your product – even when the category is filled with smart competitors.
+One of the most critical aspects of marketing is to differentiate your product or industry – even when the category – even when the category is filled with smart competitors.
 This talk helps your audience understand what a brand is, the enormous benefits branding can deliver, and how to carefully create a unique identity.
 This talk includes:

 This talk includes powerful examples of smart branding in a media-rich presentation that demonstrates each point with some of the best branding from around the world.